Jacob Foppens van Es: Life

 Biographical data about Jacob Foppens van Es' life are scarce.
 The inscription on a portrait of Foppens van Es engraved by Wenceslaus Hollar after a design by Joannes Meyssens states that he was born in Antwerp.
 There is no documentary evidence that corroborates his place of birth.
 In 1617 he became a master of the Antwerp Guild of St. Luke.
 The fact that he was not registered as a pupil with the Guild before becoming a master, indicates that he likely trained outside Antwerp.

 At the time of his registration as a master in Antwerp, he was already married to Joanna Claessens with whom he had a son called Nicolaas.
 Nicolaas became a master of the Guild in 1648.
 Jacob Foppens van Es and his wife had three more sons and three daughters.
 The fact that the godfathers of his last three children were the prominent artists Jacob Jordaens, Cornelis Schut and Deodat del Monte shows that he had a respected position among the leading Antwerp artists.
+These artists were also godfathers to his children.

 His success as an artist is testified by evidence that works of his were recorded in many 17th century Antwerp collections.
 Even the inventory of the leading Flemish Baroque painter Peter Paul Rubens included two of his works.
 Further proof of his success is that his portrait made by Joannes Meyssens and engraved by Wenceslaus Hollar was included in the collection of artist portraits entitled Images de Divers Hommes Despirit Sublime qui par leur art et science debvrovent vivre eternellement et des quels la louange et renomée facit estonner le monde ('Images of Various Men of Sublime Spirit who by their art and science should live forever and whose praise and renown astound the world'), published in Antwerp in 1649, with the following text: